LLNL/FloatGuard/README.md

 ### Prerequisites

 1. Linux system.
-We have tested on Ubuntu 22.04.
+We have tested on Ubuntu 22.04 and TOSS 4.
 2. AMD GPU with ROCm installed.
 Tested on ROCm 6.1.2 with AMD Clang 17.0.0.
 Follow https://rocm.docs.amd.com/projects/install-on-linux/en/latest/ for more information on how to install AMD ROCm.
 Specifically, make sure both `rocm` and